circleci/circleci-docs/CONTRIBUTING.md

+Thank you for your interest in contributing to the CircleCI documentation.

+**As of March 2017, we are currently focusing on creating new documentation for CircleCI 2.0.
+Documentation for 1.0 will continue to be improved, but will go into maintenance mode in the coming months.
+If you're considering contributing a completely new article, we encourage you to contribute to the 2.0 documentation found at <https://circleci.com/docs/2.0/> or in this repo in `/jekyll/_cci2/`.**

 # Contributing to CircleCI Docs

+There are a couple of ways to contribute to our documentation.
+For suggestions and feedback, please [open an issue](#open-an-issue).
+For edits or new articles, please [submit a pull request](#submit-a-pull-request).

+## Open an Issue

+If a doc is unclear or incorrect, you can open an issue by clicking **Open an issue about this page**, located at the bottom of each article.
+In the issue's text, please let us know what needs fixing or suggest changes.

+## Submit a Pull Request

+**Pull Requests for clarifications, technical accuracy, spelling fixes, and grammar improvements, are always welcome.**

+For minor changes like typos, you can click **Suggest an edit to this page**, located at the bottom of each article.
+This will take you to the source file on GitHub, where you can submit a pull request for your change through the UI.

+For larger edits or new articles, [fork this repository](https://github.com/circleci/circleci-docs#fork-destination-box), clone the fork to your local machine, then follow the [README](README.md) to set up your local environment.

+Come back here when you're ready to start editing!

+### Editing Docs Locally

 All docs live in folders named after the version of CircleCI.
-The only two you need to worry about are `jekyll/_cci1` and `jekyll/_cci2`, for CircleCI Classic and CircleCI 2.0, respectively.
+The only two you need to worry about are `jekyll_cci1` and `jekyll/_cci2`, for CircleCI Classic and CircleCI 2.0, respectively.

 1. Create a branch and switch to it:

     `git checkout -b <branch-name>`

-2. Add or modify the Markdown files in these directories according to the style guide outlined in `CONTRIBUTING.md` in this repository.
+2. Add or modify the Markdown files in these directories according to the [style guide](#style-guide) below.
 Rebuild the site when you want to check your work with:

     `./jctl rebuild`